Not only is Le Pont Neuf à Paris Hermès carré one of my favorites, so is that part of Paris itself.

 So what significance do these dates have, if any? (and here I once again, welcome any input)

-1640 – Pont Neuf becomes a celebrity, popular with Parisians of all economic standings; merchants of all kind gather and do business on the bridge.
-Statue of Henry IV in the background
+Lets start with 1640 – by this date the Pont Neuf has reached celebrity status.
+It is popular with Parisians of all economic standings; merchants of all kind gather and do business on the bridge with the statue of Henry IV in the background.

-1792 – French Revolution and fall of the French Monarchy
+1792 marks the French Revolution and fall of the French Monarchy.
+Indeed an important date.

-1860 – Napoleon creates eight new arrondissements and expands Paris to its current limits.
-And yes, Paris has grown, the bridge has had a facelift and Paris still loves it’s Pont Neuf
+1860 marks the year that Napoleon creates eight new arrondissements and expands Paris to its current limits.
+And yes, Paris has grown, the bridge has had a facelift and Paris still loves it’s Pont Neuf.

-Philippe Ledoux has a wonderful way to bring Parisian past to life, not just in this scarf but in so many others, with scarves like Promenade de Longchamps and Promenade de Paris, which I will write about soon.
+Philippe Ledoux possesses a remarkable talent for breathing life into the Parisian past, not only in this scarf but in numerous others, such as Promenade de Longchamps and Promenade de Paris, which I will explore in more detail soon.
+[Link to this post].

-To read more about Pont Neuf itself and the important role it has played in the history of Paris, I recommend an article The Birth of the Pont Neuf, How a simple bridge made Paris the world’s first modern tourist destination by Joan DeJean, Trustee Professor at the University of Pennsylvania and the author of 10 books.
+To delve deeper into the history of the Pont Neuf and its profound impact on Paris, I recommend the insightful article The Birth of the Pont Neuf: How a simple bridge made Paris the world’s first modern tourist destination by Joan DeJean, Trustee Professor at the University of Pennsylvania and acclaimed author of ten books.

 Pingback: Les Ponts de Paris HERMES Scarf – Carre de Paris